Catchip/vim-interestingwords/README.md

 The plugin comes with those default mapping, but you can change it as you like:

 `let g:interestingWordsDefaultMappings = 0` if to disable default mapping
+`let g:interestingWordsSave = 1` if to enable highlighted words saving.

 ```vimscript
 nnoremap <silent> <leader>k :call InterestingWords('n')<cr>